bentindal/FPL-Auto/README.md

 # Automating FPL Through the Use of Machine Learning and Strategy

-## Please Note this is a Work In Progress!
-Due to be Completed in May

 Created by Benjamin Tindal as part of my dissertation project "Transforming Fantasy Football Management with Data-Driven Machine Learning" at the University of Sheffield.